mwyvr/suckless-patches/README.md

 ## slock

-Here's a two-line patch to add class hint ("slock") to make it easy for users of compositors like `picom` to enforce opacity.
+Here's a three-line patch to add class hint ("slock") to make it easy for users of compositors like `picom` to enforce opacity.
 Because... maybe a translucent lock screen isn't a good idea for some of us.
 IMO this should be a mainline change as it would allow `dwm`, `dmenu` and `slock` to behave the same with a